Cooper's hawk: Predation rates and passerines

 Birds are by far the leading prey for Cooper's hawks in most areas.
 A wide diversity of birds, considerably over 250 species, are known to be taken, constituting more than three-quarters of known prey species for these hawks.
 A Cooper's hawk is estimated to kill an average of two birds a day, or 700 birds a year.
 Although prior data mostly reflected the taking of adult birds, a study in Wisconsin revealed that Cooper's hawks may largely take young of the year, mostly fledglings but also not infrequently nestlings, during the breeding season.
 74% of ageable bird prey in this study were young of the year.
 Similarly, in Michigan during summer, immature birds were more than 2.5 times more often delivered to Cooper's hawk nests than adult birds.
 In one case, a Cooper's hawk was seen to fly away with an entire occupied nest of American goldfinches (Spinus tristis).
 One study determined that birds that nest in the canopy level tended to nest fairly close to this hawk but those with mid-level, shrub level and ground level nests nested farther away, indicating that non-canopy-nesting birds are generally taken during the breeding season.
 Key to prey selection for Cooper's hawk is the availability and abundance of birds in a given region.
 Therefore, the extremely numerous American robin (Turdus migratorius) appears to be the most widely reported prey species.
 Robins were the leading prey species in northwestern Oregon, at 19.6% of 281 prey items, Lopez Island, Washington, 23.4% of 107 prey items, in Victoria, British Columbia, at 34.6% of 2896 prey items and prominent but ranked second also in California (Berkeley and Albany) food studies, 24.5% of 1057 prey items.
 The robin is regularly hunted in all seasons due to its commonality in exurban regions, with both adults, at estimated averages of 79 to 81.2 g when taken, and young being relatively easy for them to access.
-Beyond the common robin, nearly all thrushes in North America (excluding one species whose breeding range is largely north of the Cooper's range and one rare, little-studied species) are opportunistically hunted by Cooper's hawks.Sherrod, S. K. (1978).
+Beyond the common robin, nearly all thrushes in North America (excluding one species whose breeding range is largely north of Cooper's range and one rare, little-studied species) are opportunistically hunted by Cooper's hawks.Sherrod, S. K. (1978).
 Diets of North American Falconiformes.
 Raptor Res, 12(3/4), 49–121.Bowen, R. V. (1997).
 Townsend's Solitaire (Myadestes townsendi), version 2.0.
 In The Birds of North America (A. F. Poole and F. B. Gill, Editors).
 Cornell Lab of Ornithology, Ithaca, NY, USA.
 The closest rival to the robin in being most widely taken as prey for Cooper's hawks may be the common starling (Sturnus vulgaris), a non-native bird in North America with mean weights when taken of 79 to 82 g.
 The starling was the main food for these hawks in Ithaca, New York, at 28.2% of 857 prey items, and Terre Haute, Indiana, at 56.5% of 57 prey items, and taken in large but somewhat secondary numbers in Missouri, Michigan, and Victoria, British Columbia.
 In the urban environment of Terre Haute, it was found that starlings were taken in almost the same proportion as starlings were of all birds observed by researchers (i.e. they were 60% of 2146 individual birds seen).